sebbebebbe/SomfyProxy/README.md

 - Raspberry Pi with node.js
 - Arduino with a 433Mhz reciever module

 There is a more detailed information about the circuitry in the fritzing file.
-Additional information can be found on www.hibbisoft.com.

 Cable to Somfy remote